-- Create new funding sources to increase the amount of NYS-grown fruit and vegetables on the menu.
+- Increase the amount of NYS-grown fruit and vegetables on the menu.

-- Create incentive funding sources to encourage sponsors in good standing to expand their service reach in terms of meal types served, average daily participation, and days of service in underserved areas, weeks of summer and/or school holidays.
+- Expand their service reach in terms of meal types served, average daily participation, and days of service in underserved areas, weeks of summer and/or school holidays.

 - Ease program administration and operation for sponsors and sites by integrating the use of more technology to increase capacity.